Flight delays in US after FAA computer outage - NewsBreak

 “We are performing final validation checks and reloading the system now,” the FAA said.
 “Operations across the National Airspace System are affected.”

-The FAA is working to restore what is known as the Notice to Air Missions System.
+The FAA is working to restore what is known as the Notice to Air Missions System.5 more Ohio, Pa.
+Bed, Bath & Beyond stores to close; Updated closure list released

 NOTAMs used to be available through a hotline but that was phased out with the internet.
 The alerts span from mundane information about construction at airports to urgent flight restrictions or broken equipment.